Raguram-N/My_Wall_of_Innovations/README.md

 <p align="right">

----

-*Disclaimer - This repository contains independent product concepts and prototypes created for educational and portfolio purposes only.
-It is not affiliated with or endorsed by any third-party companies mentioned.
-All trademarks and brand names belong to their respective owners.
+**Disclaimer - This repository contains independent product concepts and prototypes created for educational and portfolio purposes only.
+All trademarks and brand names belong to their respective owners.*